The Seesaw Mechanism

 One might not be too surprised if the Higgs coupling were zero, giving rise to zero mass.
 One might likewise not be too surprised if the coupling resulted in masses on the order of the Higgs, or even the GUT, symmetry breaking scale.

-2 Dirac vs Majorana Neutrino Mass Terms
+3 Dirac vs Majorana Mass Terms in the Lagrangian

 We don’t know a great deal, experimentally, about neutrino mass, but on general theoretical grounds, two distinct classes of neutrino mass terms are allowed in the Lagrangian of electroweak interactions.
 These are called Dirac and Majorana mass terms.